CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: Discussion and Future Work

 \subsection{Experiences and Task Familiarity}

-We designed and studied \sys{} with experienced programmers because they can form more well-defined mental models when addressing programming tasks compared to novices~\cite{ye1996expert, heinonen2023synthesizing, corritore1991novices, fix1993mental}.
+We designed and studied \sys{} with experienced programmers because they can form more well-defined intentions when addressing programming tasks compared to novices~\cite{ye1996expert, heinonen2023synthesizing, corritore1991novices, fix1993mental}.
 However, we are also interested in how task familiarity might cause differences among experienced programmers.
-Hence, in the pre-study questionnaire, participants were asked to rate their familiarity with various programming tasks on a $5$-point Likert scale.
-The results showed that all participants reported being familiar with basic machine learning ($M = 4.17, SD = 1.19$) and basic data visualization ($M = 4.25, SD = 0.75$) tasks in Python, as well as overall Python programming ($M = 4.42, SD = 0.51$).
+According to our pre-study questionnaire, all participants reported being familiar with basic machine learning ($M = 4.17, SD = 1.19$) and basic data visualization ($M = 4.25, SD = 0.75$) tasks in Python.
 We calculated the Spearman correlation between self-perceived familiarity (on a 5-point Likert scale) and the NASA-TLX and self-defined questionnaire responses.
 The correlation was weak\footnote{As a general rule of thumb, a Spearman correlation below $0.3$ is considered weak and one between $0.3-0.6$ is moderately strong.} for all items except \qt{Performance} ($r = -0.348$) from NASA-TLX, and \qt{Understanding of How System Works} ($r = -0.447$) and \qt{Satisfaction with Suggestions} ($r = -0.327$) from the self-defined questionnaire, which had moderate correlations.

-Although it is challenging to draw a definitive conclusion regarding whether task familiarity correlates with the usefulness of \sys{}, it is worth noting that some participants (2/12) expressed a particular interest in using it for tasks they were less familiar with.
-Yet, regarding the utility of \sys{} in developing a future-maintainable program, participants expressed their willingness to invest more time in crafting the program with \sys{}.
-Potential future work can research the differences between novice and experienced programmers who form distinct mental models when solving programming tasks, to provide insights into how their prior knowledge influences their interactions with code assistants like \sys{}.
+\rv{ These findings imply that while participants' prior familiarity with specific programming tasks may have had some influence on their perceptions, it was not a dominant factor.
+Potential future research could investigate the impact of varying degrees of task familiarity on the workflow when using \sys{}.
+In this work, we focus on the significance of the overall programming experience, as the ability to formulate effective intentions is crucial in the translation process to prompts with controllability and in determining what aspects to evaluate. }